-P2 represents the second pre-season harvest indicator and is used to evaluate the trend of abundance using past data.
-P2 is calculated by assessing the difference in the run size over the past two years and evaluating if the resulting value is positive or negative.
-This short time frame of two years is necessary to use due to the short cyclical nature of Eulachon abundance and the rapidity at which change can happen.
-The use of this recent trend data serves as a check on the P1 harvest indicator, which has the potential to over- or under-estimate the in-season abundance and provides a method to increase or decrease the harvest rate based on recently observed runs sizes.
+Pre-season abundance indicator 2 (P2) is used to evaluate the trend in abundance using past data.
+P2 is determined by calculating the difference in the run size over the past two years and evaluating whether the resulting value is positive or negative.
+This short time frame of two years is necessary due to the short cyclical nature of Eulachon abundance and the rapidity at which changes in abundance can occur.
+The use of this recent trend data serves as a check on the P1 abundance indicator, which has the potential to over- or under-estimate in-season abundance, and provides the flexibility to increase or decrease the harvest rate based on recently observed run-sizes.

 The following represents an example of the use of this indicator for the 2023 season.
-The States would calculate the difference of the 2021 and 2022 run sizes of 9 million and 18.3 million pounds, respectively (found in Table A-6).
-The resulting value of +9.3 million indicates an increasing trend in run sizes over the previous two years.
-To build off the previous example, the evaluation of the P2 indicator for the 2023 season would further narrow the Harvest Phase selection to either Harvest Phase 2 or 3.
-The final step of narrowing the Harvest Phase selection is decided by the P3 pre-season harvest indicator.
+The States would calculate the difference of between 2021 and 2022 run sizes of 9 million and 18.3 million pounds, respectively (found in Table A-6).
+The resulting value of +9.3 million indicates an increasing (or positive) trend in run sizes over the previous two years.
+To build off the previous example, evaluation of the P2 indicator for the 2023 season would further narrow the Harvest Phase selection to either Harvest Phase 3 or 4.
+The final step in identifying the appropriate Harvest Phase incorporates the P3 pre-season abundance indicator.